 RESULTS: A total of 84 patients were enrolled in the SWOG S0635 trial and 85 in the SWOG S0636 trial.
 The objective response rate was 22% (3% complete response) in the SWOG S0635 trial and 50% (38% confirmed; 3% complete response) in the SWOG S0636 trial.
 The median progression-free survival was 5 and 7.4 months in the S0635 and S0636 trials, respectively.
 The median overall survival was 21 and 29.8 months, respectively.
 Toxicity consisted mainly of rash and diarrhea in both trials.

 CONCLUSION: Although the field has moved toward molecular, rather than clinical, selection of patients as optimal candidates for EGFR TKI therapy, these results support the hypothesis that a subset of patients in whom erlotinib is particularly active could receive an incremental benefit from the addition of bevacizumab.

 West, Howard L; Moon, James; Wozniak, Antoinette J; Mack, Philip; Hirsch, Fred R; Bury, Martin J; Kwong, Myron; Nguyen, Dorothy D; Moore, Dennis F; Miao, Jieling; Redman, Mary; Kelly, Karen; and Gandara, David R, "Paired Phase II Studies of Erlotinib/Bevacizumab for Advanced Bronchioloalveolar Carcinoma or Never Smokers With Advanced Non-Small-cell Lung Cancer: SWOG S0635 and S0636 Trials."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 98.